MDfazil4/Machine-learning-based-intrusion-detection-system/README.md

 ## **Usage**

-- **Training the LSTM Model:**
-  The `train_lstm_model.py` script trains the LSTM model on network traffic data.

 - **SHAP Interpretability:**
-  The `shap_analysis.py` script performs SHAP analysis on the trained model, providing insights into which features most influence model predictions.
+  The `Lstn_SHAP.py` script performs SHAP analysis on the trained model, providing insights into which features most influence model predictions.

-- **Real-Time Detection:**
-  Use the `real_time_detection.py` script to perform real-time detection on incoming network traffic.

 ---